jehans8543/sep11-freedom-project/blog/entry02.md

 As you can see above three.js uses a lot of code that we have not learned at all in class.
 We especially did not learn anything related to how to code/render 3D shapes.
 Therefore much of what I tinkered is me trying to get a feel for how to make the shapes and functions of three.js to work.

+## EDP
+In terms of the EDP process I believe that I am still in stage 2.
+The reason for this is because we are stil "reseraching the problem" stage.
+In this context it means reseraching about the tool needed in order to do my freedom project.

+In terms of reserach, I believe that I still have a long way to go in stage two, since I felt as if I barely touched the surface of my tool, since it requires so much prior knowledge on how to use it.
+Therefore I believe it will take me another month of reseraching for me to be able to advance into the next stage of the EDP process.

 ## Skills

 ### Learning From Scratch